Do parents need to volunteer?

 Snack Bar Volunteers

-Volunteers work shifts between 4:30-9:00pm on Monday evenings or 7:30am-12:0pm on Saturday morning.
+Volunteers work shifts between 4:30-9:00pm on Monday meets or 7:30am-12:00pm on Saturday meets.
 Concessions are sold by the hosting team.
 The number of volunteers depends on the type of meet.
 The first arrives early to help set up and the second breaks down the snack bar and cleans up.
 A snack bar coordinator will be present to provide direction, ensure proper handling of food and collect the money from the cash box.

 The time cards from the timers and any DQ slips go to the Table Workers who determine the order of finish for each event, score the meet, and prepare ribbons for the participants.
 Three (3) people from each team perform these functions to ensure that errors are caught before the results are announced.

 Represents team to the NVSL.
-Attends NVSL meetings and is point of contact for Saturday meets.
+Attends NVSL (Saturday "A") meetings and is point of contact for Saturday meets.
+Attends monthly pool board meetings.
 Works closely with Data Coordinator and coaches recording swimmers' times and creating meet sheets.

 Responsible for entering all swimmer data into the software used in the NVSL, prints out the ribbon labels and produces an electronic report of the meet.